WebDev9000/WebDev9000-Nodes/README.md

 Plug it into Steps and Denoise on a KSampler node to quickly toggle between two presets. <br />
 Low denoise = steps: 5, denoise: 0.35<br />
 High denoise = steps: 10, denoise: 0.5

+## Installation

+Git clone this repo in the ComfyUI/custom_nodes folder.